atxsinn3r/atxsinn3r.github.io/repos.md

 **EyeDiff**

-This is an EXPERIMENTAL tool that allows pentesters to go through screenshots with a GUI, and identify potentially easy targets to exploit.
+This is an EXPERIMENTAL tool written in Ruby that allows pentesters to go through screenshots with a GUI, and identify potentially easy targets to exploit.
 It is no longer maintained.

 Link: [https://github.com/atxsinn3r/EyeDiff](https://github.com/atxsinn3r/EyeDiff)

 **Patch-Finder**

-This is a tool that is intended for vulnerability researchers to collect Microsoft patches quickly from their security bulletins.
+This is a Ruby tool that is intended for vulnerability researchers to collect Microsoft patches quickly from their security bulletins.
 It has a modular design that allows you to find patches from different search engines (such as Technet, or Google).
 This repository is no longer maintained, but worked great when I needed to find patches for Internet Explorer or other Microsoft products.